|

 field takeoff and landing capabilities.
 It is probably the best plane there is for mapping,

 as you can fly it at 65 mph to 200 mph.
-A company in Seguin, Texas made the modification.)
+A company in Seguin, Texas made the modification.) | One of the oldest and most respected companies in Florida was Bosworth Aerial Surveys.

 They had mapping jobs but no equipment to produce them with, and no employees who were photogrammetrists.